All about the WORD

 God does not ask for ten percent of our income because He needs our money.
 He asks for it because He wants our faith to increase so He can bless us beyond our imagination.
 Giving that ten percent is one way we can exercise our faith and show God that we trust Him, for we know without faith it is impossible to please Him (Hebrews 11:6).
 We should tithe not only when we can spare it, but also when we feel that we cannot, and must give out of our need.
 I can’t tell you how many times I tithed and obediently gave an offering instead of doing what I felt I needed to do; such as paying a bill, or buying groceries for me and my family, and God moved on my behalf.
-More importantly, my faith in Him, His love for me, and the plans He has for me grew (and continues to grow) stronger.
+More importantly, my faith in Him and His love for me, and the plans He has for me grew (and continues to grow) stronger.
 I thank God for the opportunities to give because He always gives back and we know that we can never beat God when it comes to giving.

 If you struggle with tithing, pray that God speak to your heart and give you wisdom and spiritual understanding about tithing and giving.
 Then test Him and watch your faith increase.
 See if He won’t show up to bless you!
 (Malachi 3:10)